 In late 2000, Chef Bourdain set out to eat his way across the globe, looking for “kicks, thrills, and epiphanies” and “the perfect meal.”
 The book, A Cook’s Tour and its companion Food Network series chronicle his adventures and misadventures on that voyage.

 Chef Bourdain’s articles and essays have appeared in The New York Times, The New Yorker, The Los Angeles Times, The Times of London, The Observer, Gourmet, Maxim, Food Arts, The Independent, and Town & Country.
+His popular blog on Tumblr detail his adventures and opinions.

 Photo Caption: Anthony Bourdain visits the CIA campus to film for his TV show “No Reservations”.
 Pictured above Tony signs books following a Q&A session in Ecolab theatre.